waltherB/gatewayapi_sms/README.md

 1. Go to **Settings > Technical > IAP Accounts**.
 2. Create a new account or edit an existing one.
 3. Set the Provider to "GatewayAPI" in the dropdown.
-(Note: If you are creating a new account and directly fill in the GatewayAPI Base URL and API Token below, the 'Provider' field will automatically be set to 'GatewayAPI'.)
+(If you fill in the GatewayAPI Base URL and API Token directly, the 'Provider' field will automatically be set to 'GatewayAPI'.)
 4. Fill in the required fields:
    - **Name**: Give your account a name (e.g., "GatewayAPI SMS")
    - **Service Name**: Must be `sms`.